OzNetNerd/onnds/examples/Cloud Connectors/README.md

 # About

-Creates an AWS Cloud Connector using the SOAP API.
+Creates an AWS Cloud Connector using the legacy REST API.

 ## Usage
 1. Install `onnds`: